shawngerrard/ubuntu-tooling/README.md

 ### Install Secrets Manager (Bitwarden)

+I use BitWarden to manage my secrets and other things that I want to keep secured.

 ```
 # Install the bitwarden cli via node package manager
 sudo npm install -g @bitwarden/cli